DeMar DeRozan NBA Preview vs. the Heat

-DeMar DeRozan and his Chicago Bulls teammates face off versus the Miami Heat on Saturday at 8:00 PM ET.
+The Chicago Bulls, with DeMar DeRozan, face off versus the Miami Heat at 8:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.